-The fair values of investments are disclosed in note 2 and derivative contracts are disclosed in note 4.
+The fair values of investments are described in note 1(e) and disclosed in note 2.
 The fair value of other financial assets and liabilities, being contributions receivable and accounts payable and accrued liabilities, approximates their carrying value due to the short-term nature of these instruments.